Is your long-distance relationship working?

 If you’ve been in a long-distance relationship for more than six months, you may have started thinking about marriage.

-Overall, there are a lot of Valentine’s Day ideas for a long-distance relationship that you can try out.
+Overall, there are many Valentine’s Day ideas for a long-distance relationship that you can try out.

 No matter how good your relationship is by phone or video chat, you have to spend time with your beloved before making that level of commitment.